tohuw/qalal/README.rst

 ---------------
 In the interest of enhancing customization, I've added support for a few new settings for pelicanconf.py:

-ALLARTICLES_TITLE
+ARTICLES_RECENT_SHOW
-    Set to false to hide the title header on the all articles page (index.html)
+    Set to true to display the recent articles list.

+ARTICLES_RECENT_TITLE
+    Provide an optional title to the recent articles list.

 ARTICLE_SHOW_MODDATE
     Set to false to hide the modified date on articles.